LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 #### Logo

-The logo is styled text using .css and is floated left on all pages in the header section but will become centered on smaller screen sizes.
+The logo is styled text using .css and is floated left on all pages in the header section but will become centred on smaller screen sizes.
 This way of creating a logo was picked up in the Love Running project.

 The navigation bar is fully responsive also and is floated right on all pages and will allow the user to navigate to the following pages: